Winter Break Camp

 More Information

-Lincoln Park Zoo’s standard refund and cancellation policy will be in effect.
-Refunds may be issued on cancellations requested in writing by December 16, less a 12.5% processing fee.
+Refunds may be issued on cancellations requested in writing by December 15, minus a 15% cancellation fee.
 Please send cancellation requests to camp@lpzoo.org.

-After December 16, camp fees are non-refundable, except in the instance that Lincoln Park Zoo makes the decision to cancel camp.
-Unfortunately, we cannot issue refunds for campers who are sick or who must quarantine because of exposure to COVID-19 outside of camp.
+After December 15, camp fees are nonrefundable, except in the instance that Lincoln Park Zoo makes the decision to cancel camp.
+Unfortunately, we cannot issue refunds for campers who are sick.

 Aftercare is available from 3–5 p.m. each day.
-Caregivers may add Aftercare to their registration for a flat rate of $100 for all of Winter Break Camp.
-Unfortunately, we are not able to sell single days of Aftercare.
-Space for Aftercare is limited.
+Caregivers may add Aftercare for a flat rate of $30 per day.

 A limited number of scholarships are available for Winter Break Camp.